Eva Green wins High Court battle over sci-fi film collapse

 Actress Eva Green has won her High Court battle with a production company over the collapse of an abandoned sci-fi film.

-Ms Green is also said to have described Mr Seal as a “sociopath” and “a real mad dictator who wants to prove he is right so he could be ready for anything”.
+In the further messages, Ms Green is also said to have described Mr Seal as a “sociopath” and “a real mad dictator who wants to prove he is right so he could be ready for anything”.